onur-CK/quiz-game/README.md

 ## Features

-* This website only one main page guides you through answering questions.
+* This website uses one main page to guide the user through answering questions.
-* Question and answers window shown once user submits after entering a username.
+* The main question and answer window is shown once the user clicks on the submit button, after they have entered a username.
-* Rules window is shown when rules button is clicked.
+* There is a rules window with instructions for the game.

 ### General features

-* There are 10 random questions shown along the game out of 40 questions.
+* There are 10 random questions that are shown during one quiz session out of a possible 40 questions.
-* Rules are shown when user clicks the rules button.
+* The rules are shown when user clicks the rules button.
-* We have a little window to track the current questions number.(1/10)
+* There is a small window, that is used to inform the user of their current question number, out of the total number of questions remaining in their session .
+(1/10)
-* We save the progress and username to display a result information at the end of the game.
+* The user's score progress, and username information are used to display a result at the end of the game.

 ### Future Implementations

-* Difficulties options.
+* Difficulty options.
-* To fix the present timer bug.
+* Fix the timer bug.
-* To track answered correct and incorrect answers simultaneously.
+* Track the number of correctly and incorrectly answered questions and simultaneously display this information to the user.
-* To add more questions with different categories.
+* Provide a larger selection of questions with choices from a variety of different categories.
-* To add questions and answer options with images.
+* Add question and answer options that include images.

 ### Accessibility

-* Tried to keep the design user friendly.
-* Targeted to not have anything complex.
+* User friendly design.
+* Intuitive controls.
-* Used only one page to guide the user through the all futures.
+* One page for easy navigation and to guide the user through the all futures.
-* Used different colors to make everything easier for user.
+* Appropriate colors to make things easier to find and interact with.

-## Technologies Used

 ### Languages Used